activescott/home-infra/containers/ntopng/README.md

 Got redis logs at `docker exec -it ntopng tail -f /var/log/redis/redis-server.log`

 Redis failed to write the dump upon mounting due to permissions (redis switches to running as the redis user not the root user that docker was using).
-I did the following to fix that (within the container, so after a `docker exec -it /bin/sh`:
+I did the following to fix that (within the container, so after a `docker exec -it ntopng /bin/sh`:

 ```
 chown -R redis:redis /var/lib/redis